oveits/katacoda-scenarios/jenkins-build-docker-images_v2.46.2/step3.md

 2. For the Docker Image, use **benhall/dind-jenkins-agent**.
 This image is configured with a Docker client and available at https://hub.docker.com/r/benhall/dind-jenkins-agent/
 3. To enable builds to specify Docker as a build agent, set a label of **docker-agent**.
 4. Jenkins uses SSH to communicate with agents.
 Add a new set of "Credentials".
 The username is **jenkins** and the password is **jenkins**.
+5. Select the newly created credentials ID in the drop-down list left of the "Add" button.
-5. Finally, expand the Container Settings section by clicking the button.
+6. Finally, expand the Container Settings section by clicking the button.
 In the "Volumes" text box enter **/var/run/docker.sock:/var/run/docker.sock**
-6. Click Save.
+7. Click **Save**.

 Jenkins can now start a Build Agent as a container when required.